Relzarick/Relzarick.github.io/README.md

-short term goal
+short term goals

-add the iframes for the rest
+add the iframes for side projects fix the fcc iframes

+make it so nav only show the burger icon when not hovering when hovering display animation of nav sliding out from the right side of the screen -- animation of circle coming out from and spreading from the burger menu

 ******** work on the js*********

-give breif summary of project
-when clicking img use js to display iframe
-=> toogled is done
-need idea to make it look good

 to consider
-=> bullet point text to appear beside the iframe detailing what i learned give it .2 sec animation to appear (more natural??)
+=> bullet point text to appear beside the iframe give it .2 sec animation to appear (more natural??)

-project title shift from center of page to top of iframe adjust iframe size
+--

 details
 make the apostrophe change the theme of the page
--- clean up the css & html naming scheme
--- remove redundant code

 -- redo the nav into a hover to show hamburger icon

 ~~